caotic123/PomPom-Language/progress/type-rules.md

 fixed point of the full ambient description; the refinement `μˢ` restricts only the head constructor.

+The surface notation `μˢ S` carries the ambient enumeration determined by the family type.
+In the raw Rocq syntax it is represented as `SigMu E S := TMuS (E, S)`.
+Retaining `E` is required for subject reduction: it prevents an introduction formed at one ambient enumeration from being eliminated as though it belonged to an unrelated enumeration.

 ```text
 Γ ⊢ I : Set₀    Γ ⊢ E : EnumU    Γ ⊢ S : (i:I) → Sig I E
 ───────────────────────────────────────────────────────── Sig-mu